 Defending Your Charge

 If you are arrested for drunk driving, you shouldn’t assume that you are guilty.
 These offenses can be defended.
 You may not have been treated correctly at the time of the charge.
 This includes the reason you were stopped in the first place: the improper recording of sobriety test results, how soon after the stop your BAC was tested, and the incorrect use of the breathalyzer or even a defective breathalyzer.
 If the BAC reading was taken in the police station a while after you were stopped, then it might mean that more of the alcohol will be found in your blood than at the time of the stop.
 It is important to record the time, which may well help in your defense.
 Breathalyzer machines are not infallible and can record inaccurate results.
 Your DUI attorney can insist an inspection of the machine before confirming the accuracy of your BAC.
-These are just some of the ways an experienced DUI attorney will mount a defense of a DUI charge.
+These are just some of the ways an experienced DUI attorney will mount a defense.

 Costs of a DUI Attorney in Southern California

 There are costs associated with hiring a DUI lawyer, which could be a flat fee for the whole procedure or based on an hourly rate.
 We provide flat rate fees and free initial consultations to all of our clients.
 For other lawyers, the hourly rate may be anything from $100 to $300.
 A retainer is required when the hire begins, but some attorneys do offer free initial consultations to establish the basic facts.
 How much it will cost will depend on whether you are a first offender or not.
 A repeat offender could attract a cost of $10,000 in attorney fees, but, if your case has to go to trial, then, the fees will be substantially more and could be up to $25,000 if the attorney has the grounds to fight your charge.
 Crucial witnesses may need to be brought in to support the defense, as well as expert witnesses to support complex claims.